Minjk121/ECE4960/labs/lab4.md

 The movement was done by Ryan Chan.
 The sequence is forward, motors off, quick right turn, and quicker left turn.

-### Acknowledgements
+### Collaboration Credit

-Collaborated with Jojo Liang & Ryan Chan in ECE4960
+Collaborated with Jojo Liang and Ryan Chan